OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### Wave 3 to MVP -- Beat the spaghetti code allegations.
 - [ ] On another branch, one big code cleanup
-- [ ] And then two small code cleanups
+- [ ] And then a small code cleanup
+- [ ] Then one more small code cleanup
 - [ ] Then one more big code cleanup

 ### WAVE 4 TO MVP - (MARKETING WAVE)